preps233ceo/Salary_function/README.md

 Python salary function that retrieves employee data from a data frame and stores it as a zip file and an R code for unzipping.
 # Employee Salary Data Management

 This project consists of a Python script designed to handle employee salary data.
 It imports salary data from a CSV file, retrieves details for a specified employee, and exports those details to a zipped CSV file.
 This README provides an overview of the code, its functions, and instructions for usage.
+An R script is included to unzip the zipped CSV file.

 ## Requirements